Apple vs Microsoft, Netflix vs HBO, and other big business battles: ‘Business Wars’ outlines behind-the-scenes rivalries

 Sometimes the biggest battles happen behind boardroom doors.
-That’s right – we’re talking about Wondery’s “Business Wars.”
-Whether it’s social media platforms’ battle for time-sucking supremacy or fast food chains fight for their territory, it can all be found here.
-Whether it’s money, supremacy, or beating your competitor just for fun, business is war.
+We’re talking about Wondery’s “Business Wars.”
+Whether it’s social media platforms fighting for your attention or fast food chains claiming their territory, business is war.
+It’s a battle for money, supremacy, or beating competitors for sport.
 Host David Brown, who also worked on Wondery’s “WeCrashed: The Rise and Fall of WeWork,” takes us through these corporate campaigns.

-There are plenty of “Business Wars” episodes to choose from.
-Nearly 400, actually.
-And they all make up 6- to 7-episode-long series about one particular corporation smackdown.
-While episodes within these series should be listened to in order, the series themselves can be listened to in whatever order you like.
-Episodes themselves are just 30 minutes long.
+“Business Wars” has released over 400 episodes in 78+ seasons, comprised of six to seven episode-long seasons about one corporate smackdown.
+While episodes within these series should be listened to in order, the series themselves can be listened to in whatever order you like with all episodes running less than 30 minutes on average.

-“Business Wars” began with some true titans, from HBO vs Netflix, Nike vs Adidas, and Marvel vs DC.
-Some of these competitors clearly came out victorious, but as we travel through more corporate conflicts, things start to get a little hazy.
+“Business Wars” started with some true titans: HBO vs Netflix, Nike vs Adidas, Marvel vs DC, and Sotheby’s vs Christie’s.
+Some of these competitors clearly came out victorious, but as we travel through more corporate conflicts, things get a little hazy.

-This Wondery podcast recently did a series called “Crypto Wars,” which isn’t necessarily your typical Hallmark vs Lifetime Christmas Movie Wars story.
-Instead, David brings us through the many uphill battles that cryptocurrency has endured since BitCoin originally began as a way for people to sell illegal drugs.
+In the “Crypto Wars” season, learn about cryptocurrency’s struggles that have endured since BitCoin began as a way for people to sell illegal drugs.
 From the involvement of Facebook’s Winklevoss twins to Coinbase carving up the crypto scene, hear how cryptocurrency went from an untraceable way to purchase illegal items to one of the hottest investments in the modern world.

-Even more recently, “Business Wars” has been looking into Airbnb, but it’s once again not as black and white of a story like Blackberry vs iPhone.
-Instead, it’s Airbnb vs New York City, the many legal battles they have fought, and the many housing problems that rental apps like Airbnb are causing.
+“Business Wars” previously looked into Airbnb, and it’s not clear-cut like Blackberry vs iPhone.
+Instead, it’s Airbnb vs. New York City, the many legal battles they have fought, and the many housing problems that rental apps like Airbnb are causing.